tienduy-nguyen/webpack/webpack-typescript/README.md

   console.log(`8 - 2 = ${subtract(8, 2)}`);

    ```
-- Create compileOption for TypeScript: `tsc --init` or create directly `tsconfig.json` in the root folder and paste the following code.
+## Configuration
+### `tsconfig.json`

 This file contains de configuration to compile the TypeScript code to Js code.

+Create compileOption for TypeScript: `tsc --init` or create directly `tsconfig.json` in the root folder and paste the following code.
+#### Code
   ```json
   {
     "compilerOptions": {